 Modern neuroscience sees the brain as a network of oscillators not transistors, so a nerve is more like a Wi-Fi device than a chip.
 Areas of the brain aren’t just wired together, they resonate together, leading to the radical idea that consciousness arises in the brain’s electromagnetic field.
 Conscious electromagnetic field information (CEMI) theory suggests that:

 “… the brain’s EM (electromagnetic) field is the physical substrate of consciousness.”
 (McFadden, 2020) p5.

 This doesn’t deny that the brain is an information processor, whose nerves identify lines and colors in a picture, so a nerve must fire “Yes” to recognize a face, the so-called Jennifer Aniston neuron (Quiroga et al., 2005), but one nerve firing isn’t “information integration”, as it can:

 “… only encode a single firing rate that cannot represent anything more than a tiny fraction of the information present in a conscious percept.”
 (McFadden, 2020) p3.

-Hierarchical nerve processing can’t integrate information as an electromagnetic field can.
-Nerves as Wi-Fi units affect the brain’s electromagnetic field as pebbles dropped on a pond spread ripples that interfere or combine into one result.
-That the “mind” is in the field seems to solve the mind-body problem at a stroke, as the “mind” is then in the field and consciousness is unified because:
+Hierarchical processing can’t integrate information as an electromagnetic field can.
+Nerves as Wi-Fi units affect the brain’s electromagnetic field like pebbles dropped on a pond, to spread ripples that interfere or combine into one result.
+That the “mind” is in the field seems to solve the mind-body problem at a stroke, as then consciousness is unified because: